meshery/meshery.io/collections/_posts/2024-04-09-designs-on-artifacthub.md

 ## Getting Started

-Ready to explore Meshery Designs on Artifact Hub?
-Here’s the lowdown:
+Ready to add your own Meshery Designs on Artifact Hub?
+Add your Meshery Designs repository to Artifact Hub by following the [repository setup guide](https://artifacthub.io/docs/topics/repositories/meshery-designs/).
+At a high-level, you will need:

 1. **Repository Hosting**: Meshery Designs repositories should be hosted on GitHub, GitLab, or Bitbucket.
 The repository URL format is straightforward—just the path to your packages.
 No git hosting platform-specific parts needed!
+2. **Repository Metadata**: A `artifacthub-repo.yml` file that describes the repository and its packages.
-1. **Metadata Files**: Each Meshery package version needs an `artifacthub-pkg.yml` metadata file and a design.yml file to describe its resources and properties.
+3. **Metadata Files**: Each Meshery design file needs an adjoining `artifacthub-pkg.yml` metadata file to fully characterize your Meshery design in a way in which Artifact Hub can understand.

 Once you’ve set up your repository, new versions and packages will be automatically indexed and listed in Artifact Hub.

 ### Roadmap

 Our collaboration with Artifact Hub doesn’t stop here.
 There is a proposed integration of Meshery Snapshots on the horizon.
 What does this mean?
 For every Helm Chart hosted on Artifact Hub, Meshery will create a visual snapshot — a visual diagram that captures the essence of the Helm Chart’s components.
 Exciting, right?

+- Expand Meshery's Integration with Artifact Hub [#9966](https://github.com/meshery/meshery/issues/9966)
+- Generate and include artifacthub-pkg.yml in Meshery Design exports [#10713](https://github.com/meshery/meshery/issues/10713)
+- [Artifact Hub] Official status for Meshery helm chart repo [#10712](https://github.com/meshery/meshery/issues/10712)

 Making Meshery Designs available through Artifact Hub is an important milestone and was only possible through excellent support from the Artifact Hub team.
 We hope that you enjoy using Artifact Hub even more now that Meshery Designs are now available on Artifact Hub as a new artifact kind!